 Retail is tough… there’s just so much competition these days.
 And who can compete with Amazon?!

-If you’ve been tuned into the news, you’ve probably been hearing these types of statements.
-A lot.
-So many major retailers like Best Buy, Macy’s and Sears have been quick to point the finger at Amazon as the main reason for their decreased sales and closing brick-and-mortar stores.
+If you’ve been tuned into the news, you’ve probably started to notice a trend.
+Many major retailers like Best Buy, Macy’s and Sears have been quick to point the finger at Amazon as the main reason for their decreased sales and closure of brick-and-mortar stores.
 But the online giant isn’t the only culprit.
 At the true heart of the issue is the fact that many retailers just don’t understand what customers want and need: better user experiences.

 So what are these retailers doing wrong?
 For starters, many of them are more focused on the bottom line than the customers they serve.
 If retailers focused instead on human centered design strategies, they would be able to better engage customers and foster relationships with them.

 Success in retail is about more than just selling clothing, tools, or other products.
-It’s about knowing what customers want, understanding how they think, and designing ways to delight them.
 Target learned this lesson after its huge slump in sales in the early 2000’s.
 At this time, stores such as Kohl’s and Walmart were getting more competitive, and Target simply wasn’t keeping up.
 After the recession in 2009, sales increased for many companies – but not for Target.
 People just weren’t connecting with the company like they used to.
 Gone were the days of customers pronouncing its name with a fake French accent and raving about its “cheap chic” products.
 Target’s solution?
 Bringing on CEO Brian Cornell from PepsiCo in 2014.
 Cornell was focused on user experience, and in 2017 he announced that the company would be investing more than 7 billion through 2020 to meet the evolving needs of its customers.

 It’s time to serve customers.